Screenshot.png

 nginx-ingress-ingress-nginx-controller-admission ClusterIP 10.100.195.55 <none> 443/TCP 8m14s

-when you pass this url to the browser, you should see the default nginx page, in my case 404 page not found.
+when you pass this url to the browser, you should see the default nginx page; in my case, 404 pages are not found.

 Finally, we can start deploying our apps